makrai/notes/rothe16-ultradense-embed-orthog.md

 * Faruqui+ (2015) perform postprocessing based on a semantic lexicon
   * good for word similarity
-  * bad for other applications like detecting syntactic relations
+  * bad for ... syntactic relations
 * In a tensor framework, Rothe and Schütze (2015) transform the word embeddings to sense (synset) embeddings
 * Xing+ (2015) restricted the work of Mikolov+ (2013 ling regu) to an orthogonl